Satisfactory Academic Progress

 The academic year for Satisfactory Academic Progress (SAP) eligibility determination is comprised of the fall, spring, and summer terms.

 Appeals must be in writing and submitted to the Office of Student Financial Aid and Scholarships (OSFAS).
-An appeal will be deemed successful, and a status of "Probation" will assigned if the appeal meets one of the two conditions below:
+An appeal will be deemed successful, and a status of "Probation or Plan" will assigned if the appeal meets one of the two conditions below:

 - The student should be able to meet the regular SAP standards after the next payment period or period of enrollment (semester or summer session).